Family Vacation Down Under

 On the way to the rooms, navigating by moonlight, the kids vow to never set foot on the sand at Hayman Island, our last destination.
 Spooked by a quartet of Cane Toads that are perched on our steps, they run to their tent.
 Croaking out some tune, the toads are bug-eyed, cartoonish, and deadly if you eat them.
 But if you only lick them behind the ears you’ll hallucinate like you’re on acid.
 We don’t tell the kids this.

 During the night, wallabies scratch at our screens.
-John throws a flashlight on them and they bound away like fleeing intruders.
+I shine a flashlight on them and they bound away like fleeing intruders.
 Just before the light, the Kookaburras warble and shriek, then are joined by the trilling Magpie Geese and Whistling Ducks in an outdoor symphony.
 Up on elbows we look out through our screen that is brightening before our eyes.
 The shapes of sculpted palms sharpen in the sandy light like the gentle turn of a kaleidoscope.
 We are surrounded by posing wallabies, their paws up in prayer.
 They look at us curiously, innocent, but maybe not, like the poison-spitting Dilophosaurus in Jurassic Park.
 A thundering herd of buffalo is upon us.
 We are in the middle of a stampede.

 Breakfast is crusty warm bread with butter and marmalade, English pudding and rich coffee, which we gulp in order to get out on the swamp before sunrise.
 The airboat is out of Road Warrior, crude, and impossibly afloat.
 The Mad Max of the Outback.
 Fortunately they now have two airboats.
 Last year, the lone airboat broke, forcing a guide to wade through the waters, pulling it in.
 Our guide Chris tells Ethan, that yes, crocodiles have jumped up on the boats, but more likely the crocodiles will take down water buffalo that wade through the brackish water eating grasses.